tock/tock/doc/reference/trd104-syscalls.md

 | Address          | r2       |
 | Size             | r3       |

-The return variants for Read-Write Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
-In both cases, `Argument 0` contains an address and `Argument 1` contains a length.
-In the case of failure, the address and length MUST be those that were passed in the call.
-In the case of success, the address and length MUST be those that were passed in the previous call.
-On the first successful invocation of a particular Read-Write Allow system call, the kernel MUST return address 0 and size 0.

-The buffer number specifies which buffer this is.
-A driver may support multiple allowed buffers.

 The Tock kernel MUST check that the passed buffer is contained within the calling process's writeable address space.
 Every byte of a passed